mlb-ranking/mlb-prediction-engine/docs/database/sources/index.rst

     prospects
     ...

 List of some of the sources that can be used to build the database.
-Updated
+Updateds

 .. include:: players.rst
 .. include:: prospects.rst